hernantz/blog/content/endpoints-matter.md

 Although replies only make sense in the context of a comment they reply to.

-Path design to reach connected entities will really depend what are the most common access paterns to those entieties.
+Path design to reach connected entities will really depend what are the most common access patterns to those entities.
 There are always hierarchies in the structure of any database after all.